pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

 # firewalld
 # - acts as an alternative to "nft" and "iptables" command line programs (https://en.wikipedia.org/wiki/Firewalld)
+# - in Ubuntu 20.04 firewalld is not installed by default
 service firewalld stop   # disable firewall (https://stackoverflow.com/a/51817241/12282296) firewall-cmd --version   # check version firewall-config   # gui for firewalld